Need bat or bird guano removal for your property?

 Health Risks of Bat and Bird Guano

-The proper removal of guano is therefore essential to minimise exposure to these harmful pathogens and reduce health risks.
+As a result, the proper removal of bat, bird and pigeon guano is essential to minimise exposure to these harmful pathogens and reduce health risks.

 Read more information on the health risks of guano here.